Definition

 How it works in practice

 On a $1,800 wedding: $90 in cost of goods (5 percent), $250 in barista labor (14 percent), $75 in fuel and wear (4 percent), $35 in payment processing (2 percent), $60 commissary allocation (3 percent), $90 insurance allocation (5 percent), $200 owner labor (11 percent).
-That leaves $1,000 in net margin, or roughly 56 percent contribution and 23 percent true net after the operator pays themselves.
+That leaves $1,000, roughly 56 percent, after every itemized cost including the operator paying themselves for the day.
+Overhead that does not attach to a single event (annual permits, equipment depreciation, software, marketing, slow months) is what pulls true net down into the 15 to 28 percent band.

 Related terms